A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

 \subsection{Generality of the ADEU framework}

-We now elaborate on the fact that ADEU is a generic adaptive exploration framework.
-First, it can readily use as $f(s)$ any predefined mechanism---e.g., some epistemic uncertainty-measuring mechanism, or mechanisms used in intrinsic motivation methods to approximate visitation frequency.
+In this section, we elaborate on the fact that ADEU is a generic adaptive exploration framework.
+First, ADEU can readily use as $f(s)$ any predefined mechanism---e.g., some epistemic uncertainty-measuring mechanism or mechanisms used in intrinsic motivation methods to approximate visitation frequency.
 Moreover, it is a framework that can emulate most, if not all, existing adaptive exploration techniques.
 This can be achieved by designing an as-complex-as-required $f(s, \cdot)$--- e.g., an $f(s, \cdot)$ mechanism that outputs a value considering previous states or actions, or other constraints.

 \paragraph{Using predefined mechanisms as $f(s)$:}